Inspiring Stories

 • Anyone with a story that helps someone else feel less alone

-These stories won’t be polished press releases.
-They’ll be real accounts from real people — moments of challenge, breakthrough, vulnerability, humour, resilience, and the ingenuity that keeps people moving through difficult seasons.
+These stories are not polished press releases.
+They are real accounts from real people — moments of challenge, breakthrough, vulnerability, humour, resilience, and the ingenuity that keeps people moving through difficult seasons.

-Each story will be shared in the GNL Weekly Brief and on LinkedIn, reaching over a thousand people with diabetes.
-If a single story helps a single person, that’s enough.
+Each story is shared in the GNL Weekly Brief and on LinkedIn, reaching over a thousand people with diabetes.
+If a single story helps a single person, that is enough.
 If it helps more, even better.

 Roger’s Story